MohammadBali/damablog/readme.md

 - Verify authentication and role-based access control by creating users with different roles.
 - a Postman exported file is available too

+## Project Architecture Explanation
+This project is designed to demonstrate a basic RESTful API built with Node.js, Express, and MongoDB, adhering to widely recognized best practices.
+While the project is structured with routers and models, the functionality is implemented in a straightforward manner without explicit service and controller layers.
+This decision was made to focus on simplicity and clarity, aligning with the requirements of this assignment.

+- Key Architectural Notes:
+1. Separation of Concerns:
+    - The routers handle incoming HTTP requests and responses.
+    - The models encapsulate data structure and database interaction logic.

+2. Best Practice Alignment:
+    - Authentication middleware is included to protect routes.
+    - Mongoose schemas are used for data validation.
+    - Async/await is utilized for efficient asynchronous operations.

+3. Simplification:

+    - A full-fledged service layer (business logic) and controller layer (request-handling logic) were not explicitly implemented in this project to maintain simplicity.
+However, the structure can easily be extended to include these layers.